Which Rope Breaks? A Study of Tension Distribution in Multi-Rope Systems: Two Ropes

 \section{Two Ropes}

 Consider a rope suspended from a fixed point, with a mass $m$ attached to its free end.
 When we attach a second rope to the mass and leave its other end free, we obtain the configuration shown in Fig. \ref{fig1:2ropes}.
-Both ropes are identical, mass-less, defect-free, and completely rigid with no elasticity.
+Both ropes are identical, mass-less, defect-free, and completely rigid with no elasticity (we will temporarily relax the latter condition and again consider it in the rest of the manuscript).
 We examine what happens when we pull down the lower rope: which rope breaks first depends on how the force is applied.

 As Halliday and Resnick discuss \citep{halliday2014fundamentals}, two scenarios emerge.
 In the first scenario, where the lower rope is pulled rapidly, it breaks while the upper rope remains intact.
 In the second scenario, with gradual pulling, the upper rope breaks first.